tohuvavohu <at> astro <dot> utoronto <dot> ca

 I am a graduate student in astrophysics at the University of Toronto, and an author for Astrobites.
-Previously I worked as an Observatory Duty Scientist for the NASA Swift satellite observatory based at Penn State, and an author for Astrobites.
-Previously I worked with Wolfram building tools for quantum computing simulations.
-My current research focuses on multi-messenger astrophysics (with gravitational waves, neutrinos, and light), Fast Radio Bursts, and indirect dark matter detection.
+Previously I worked as an Observatory Duty Scientist for the NASA Swift satellite observatory based at Penn State.
+My current research focuses on multi-messenger astrophysics (with light, gravitational waves, and occasionally neutrinos), and fast or anomalous transients.
 Generally I am interested in using high-energy astrophysical phenomena as probes of fundamental physics.
-I also do a lot of work on next generation rapid-response scheduling for space telescopes in the high-alert-rate transient era.
-Previously I worked on some peculiarities of quantum fields on curved space-times, and did a project in neutrino cosmology.
+I also do a lot of work on techniques, systems, and design for rapid-response space telescopes in the high-alert-rate transient era.
+On occasion, I try to work on theory problems.

 In previous lives I worked as a custom frame builder, composite repair technician, mechanic, apprentice shipwright, and climbing guide.

 You can find most of my papers here.

 Below you will see a visualisation of the maneuvers that the Swift spacecraft performed in the course of its tiling observations in response to GW170817.
 This campaign was comprised of 744 individual pointings that covered 92% of the galaxy-convolved gravitational wave error region.
 Swift is the only spacecraft that can perform this type of fast-response tiling, and will remain so for the foreseeable future.
 The video shows a skymap.
 The large and small red circles are the sun and moon constraints on the sky, respectively.